-The annual budget must be presented to and approved by the LGB Finance Committee (or equivalent) in accordance with deadlines in the annual finance calendar.
-Where the LGB doesn't have a Finance Committee (or equivalent) it is to be presented to and approved by the LGB.
+The annual budget must be reviewed by the LGB Finance Committee (or equivalent) in accordance with deadlines in the annual finance calendar.
+Where the LGB doesn't have a Finance Committee (or equivalent) it is reviewed by the LGB.
+Once the budget has been approved by the LGB, it recommends the budget for Trust Board approval.